 - Sensory disorders.
 A severe TBI can also cause several sensory disorders to occur.
 The most common sensory issues after TBI include hearing loss and numbness.

 - Vision problems.
 Vision is primarily processed in the visual cortex, which resides in the occipital lobe.
-If the visual cortex becomes damaged, visual problems such as partial blindness or blurred vision can occur.
+If the visual cortex becomes damaged, visual problems such as partial blindness, double vision, or blurred vision can occur.

 - Left neglect.
 Damage to the right hemisphere of the brain can lead to a condition known as left neglect.
 With left neglect, the person cannot detect objects or sounds that come from the left side of their environment.